UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 ### Command Line Arguments

-Providing additional command line arguments allow individual configuration of global MegaMol behaviour and settings.
+Providing additional command line arguments allow individual configuration of global MegaMol behavior and settings.
 <!-- (The command line arguments are only read and interpreted by the `frontend`.)-->

 The following command line arguments are available: